These five numbers show how bad the US Covid-19 surge is.But experts say we can turn things around | ExBulletin

 These five numbers show how bad the US Covid-19 surge is.But experts say we can turn things around

+The increase in cases Unvaccinated American — According to health officials Covid-19 hospitalized patients and death Nationwide.Fueling the surge Dangerous delta variant, Strains that can be transmitted to previously uninfected or unvaccinated individuals You will probably get it, Scott Gottlieb, director of the Trump administration’s Food and Drug Administration, said.

+If the United States does not vaccinate enough population to help crush this outbreak, the surge will The worst in Japan Some experts warn.

-“This surge we’re experiencing now could be the worst surge we’ve ever faced, and it looks like it’s already happening,” said former US surgeon Jerome.
-Dr. Adams said in a live online interview.
-With the Washington Post on Tuesday.
+“This surge we’re experiencing now could be the worst surge we’ve ever faced, and it looks like it’s already happening,” said Dr. Jerome Adams, a former US surgeon.
+Is The Washington Post on Tuesday.

 But you don’t have to get there.
 Health officials say the key to getting things around quickly is to use more shots as a weapon.